readthedocs/readthedocs.org/docs/development/install.rst

 developing Read the Docs and related services.
 If you are a contributor to Read the Docs, it might a be a good idea to follow these guidelines as well.

+To follow these instructions you will need a Linux-like operating system, including `Windows Subsystem for Linux (WSL) <https://docs.microsoft.com/en-us/windows/wsl/>`_.
+Other systems are not supported.

 .. note::

    We do not recommend to follow this guide to deploy an instance of Read the Docs for production usage.